 The 2019 North American Junior and Young Rider Championships will be held at The Event at Rebecca Farms in Kalispell, MT on July 23-28, 2019.

-The FEI North American Junior Young Rider Championships (NAJC) is the premier equestrian competition in North America for junior and young riders, ages 14-21.
+The FEI North American Junior Young Rider Championships (NAYC) is the premier equestrian competition in North America for junior and young riders, ages 14-21.
 Young equestrians vie for team and individual FEI medals in the three Olympic equestrian disciplines of dressage, show jumping, eventing, and the Para-Olympic discipline of para-dressage.
 The competition is run under FEI (Federation Equestre Internationale), the international governing body of equestrian sport, and is the only FEI championship held annually on this continent.